 After Ravello, I drove back towards Amalfi for the last part of the itinerary.
 It was slowly becoming less and less impressive and the most amazing places were behind me, but we still drove through a few beautiful villages, such as Minori and its black sand beach…

 …Maiori, with the nice Church of San Francesco…

 …and finally Cetara, a lovely traditional village of fishermen.

-Half an hour later, we were in Salerno, the last stop of our holidays.
-With such a busy day, we had no motivation any more to explore the city so we only went to the Cathedral, which was absolutely amazing (I don’t have any pictures unfortunately).
-After one last Spritz, a glass of delicious local white wine and a great pizza, it was already time to pack our stuff for the end of our trip.
-The next morning, we enjoyed a final view over Salerno from the balcony of our Airbnb apartment in the hills above the city, and then drove back to Naples.
-One sure thing: we will come back again someday!
+Half an hour later, I was in Salerno, the last stop of our holidays.
+With such a busy day, I had no motivation any more to explore the city so I only went to the Cathedral, which was absolutely amazing (I don’t have any pictures unfortunately).
+After one last Spritz, a glass of delicious local white wine and a great pizza, it was already time to pack my stuff for the end of the trip.
+The next morning, I enjoyed a final view over Salerno from the balcony of my Airbnb apartment in the hills above the city, and then drove back to Naples.
+One sure thing: I will come back again someday!

 Did this article made you want to go to Italy?
 Let me know if you already visited one of the places I described here!